Skip navigation

 North East Asia

-The region has the second-highest 5G subscription penetration globally, and is expected to reach 61 percent at the end of 2025.
-Adoption of differentiated connectivity is expanding across the region, enhancing user experience and creating opportunities for service providers to monetize personalized services.
+The region had the second-highest 5G subscription penetration globally at the end of 2025, at 60 percent – with three major markets surpassing 65 percent.[1]
+Adoption of differentiated connectivity is expanding, enhancing user experience and creating opportunities for service providers to monetize personalized services.

-In Japan, progress in 5G SA is improving consumer experiences, and service offerings that leverage differentiated connectivity are emerging.
-Service providers are also increasing investments in areas such as AI, to support future monetization strategies.
+In Japan, progress in 5G SA is improving consumer experiences, and offerings leveraging differentiated connectivity are emerging.
+Service providers are increasing investments in AI to support future monetization.

 South Korea continues to offer high average 5G throughput while expanding coverage, including in rural areas, through network sharing.
-Service providers remain focused on improving user experience and preparing networks for increased importance in the AI era, alongside efforts to monetize 5G services.
+Service providers remain focused on improving user experience and preparing networks for the AI era, alongside efforts to monetize 5G services.

-In Hong Kong, service providers report a substantially increased ARPU from 5G compared to 4G, contributing positively to financial performance.
+In Hong Kong, service providers report that 5G ARPU outperforms 4G, contributing positively to financial performance.

-In Taiwan, service providers have begun testing differentiated connectivity offerings in specific segments, such as live entertainment, with commercial 5G SA services expected to launch within the next one to two years.
+In Taiwan, service providers are testing differentiated connectivity offerings in segments such as live entertainment, while FWA services continue to gain traction as a new revenue opportunity.
+Commercial 5G SA services are expected within one to two years.

 Gulf Cooperation Council (GCC)

-The region, while small in terms of subscribers, is notable for its high penetration, high levels of urbanization and robust consumer spending power.
+The GCC has a small mobile subscriber base, yet it is notable for its high penetration, levels of urbanization and consumer spending power.

 Service providers are transitioning from traditional telcos to digital service providers.
 This is enabled by extensive 5G deployment and the adoption of technologies such as AI, cloud computing and edge solutions.
-Network slicing, supported by programmable networks and open APIs, is expected to be a cornerstone in delivering customized and performance-sensitive services.
+Network slicing is expected to be key for delivering customized services.

-In 2031, mobile subscriptions are expected to reach 97 million.
-Subscriptions for legacy network generations will decline sharply as users migrate to next-generation connectivity.
-By the end of 2031, 5G subscriptions are expected to comprise 92 percent of all mobile subscriptions, totaling 89 million.
+In 2031, mobile subscriptions are expected to reach 95 million.
+Legacy network subscriptions will decline as users migrate to next-generation connectivity.
+By the end of 2031, 5G is expected to represent 88 percent of all mobile subscriptions, totaling 84 million.

-FWA adoption is driven by demand for high-speed alternatives to fixed broadband and national initiatives aimed at reaching underserved areas and supporting smart-city ambitions.
+FWA adoption is driven by demand for high-speed alternatives to fixed broadband, as well as national initiatives aimed at reaching underserved areas and supporting smart-city ambitions.

 North America

-5G subscriptions are expected to reach 359 million at the end of 2025, accounting for 79 percent of all mobile subscriptions at that time, and to further reach around 450 million in 2031.
+5G subscriptions reached around 370 million at the end of 2025, accounting for 79 percent of all mobile subscriptions at that time and are expected to reach around 460 million in 2031.
 Leading service providers anticipate continued growth for FWA and are introducing differentiated connectivity to offer tailored experiences.
 Extensive mid-band 5G network coverage is the foundation for new consumers, enterprises and government innovations across the broader tech ecosystem.
-The innovations are created at the intersection of AI, cloud and mobile.
+The upcoming major international soccer tournament is driving updates to networks in venues and across host cities to deliver the digital portion of the destination experiences millions of fans expect.

 Western Europe